-Given all the current social, political and economic uncertainties, the holidays this year may be even more anxiety-producing and stressful than in the past.
-Past surveys have shown that 30-50% of people (and because of all of their responsibilities, especially women) experience heightened stresses during the holidays.
+Given all the current social, political and economic uncertainties, this year may be even more anxiety-producing and stressful than in the past.
+Past surveys have shown that 30-50% of people (and because of all of their responsibilities, especially women) experience heightened stresses.

 STRESS AND INFLAMMATION